felixnorden/project-tenjin/documentation/diary/diary-w12.md

-# Diary Week 11
+# Diary Week 12

-Last week went better than the week before.
+This week went better than the week before.
 A considerable amount was done: the game-module is as good as finished.
 The tree library for the code has been put on hold for so long.
 More has been written on the report (mostly theory).
-The UI has been worked on more, the elements have been draften and converted into vector graphics and added as assets.
+The UI has been worked on more, the elements have been drafted and converted into vector graphics and added as assets.

 ## Work tasks